w3c/wai-fundamentals-overview/content/foundations-course.md

 *  What is Web Accessibility (2 sections) &mdash; challenges the way you may approach accessibility.
 *  **People and Digital Technology** (5 sections) &mdash; gives you the “why” behind the what you need to do for accessibility.
 *  Business Case and Benefits (2 sections) &mdash; explains how accessibility can expand market reach, demonstrate social responsibility, drive innovation, and minimize legal risk.
-*  **Principles, Standards, and Checks** (5 sections) &mdash; walks through the accessibility requirements in Web Content Accessibility Guidelines (WCAG); provides optional material for coding accessibly; shows you how to use tools to check accessibility barriers.
+*  **Principles, Standards, and Checks** (5 sections) &mdash; walks through the accessibility requirements in Web Content Accessibility Guidelines (WCAG); provides optional material for learning more about coding accessibly; shows you how to use tools to check some accessibility barriers.
 *  Getting Started with Accessibility (2 sections) &mdash; explains approaches for integrating accessibility into your design and development processes; provides tips for getting started with accessibility right away.

 _More “What you’ll learn” and more detailed syllabus is in the [edX course page](https://www.edx.org/course/web-accessibility-introduction)._